 When you check the detailed GTmetrix report above, you’ll notice that basically the only thing that could be improved is image optimization.
 This score basically can’t be improved by your WordPress theme or by WordPress itself as it’s related to your uploaded images, meaning your website content:

 This basically means that the images on your website could be compressed without losing image quality.
 This results in smaller file size of your images which eventually may lead to faster page load.
-Luckily you can easily improve the image optimization score by making use of image optimization plugins which could take your website near to a perfect GTmetrix score, at least while running MH Magazine in a clean and non-bloated WordPress environment.
+Luckily you can easily improve the image optimization score by making use of image optimization plugins.
+Image optimization could take your website near to a perfect GTmetrix score, at least while running MH Magazine in a clean and non-bloated WordPress environment.

 How to configure the WP Rocket caching plugin

-The WP Rocket plugin is extremely easy to configure and for the optimization tests we used a very basic configuration in WP Rocket, as we’ve basically only enabled caching and minification, without making use of further performance optimization, for example through content delivery networks (CDNs).
+The WP Rocket plugin is extremely easy to configure.
+For the optimization tests we used a very basic configuration in WP Rocket.
+We’ve basically only enabled caching and minification, without making use of further performance optimization, for example through content delivery networks (CDNs).
 After installing WP Rocket, please ensure to enable the following checkboxes:

 This will enable caching on your website which means that your website will serve static HTML files to your website visitors instead of performing all database and HTTP requests again for every page load.
 This may heavily speed up your website and also lead to a better user experience.